finos/perspective/README.md

 Features:

-- A fast, memory efficient streaming data engine written principally in C++ and compiled to both WebAssembly and asm.js via the [emscripten](https://github.com/kripken/emscripten) compiler.
+- A fast, memory efficient streaming pivot engine written principally in C++ and compiled to both WebAssembly and asm.js via the [emscripten](https://github.com/kripken/emscripten) compiler.